peytonju/team-5-spryntax/README.md

 	- The favorites data will be saved to the database
   * Extensions: The favorites data is saved to the database and linked to the user
   * Exceptions: The user does not have an account, or stable internet connection so the favorite information is not correctly loaded into the database.
 Or the database crashes.

+* Code Comments
+  * Actor: A user wanting to view a comment for some line of code
+  * Trigger: User clicks a “(?)” symbol next to a line of code on the Level type site
+  * Preconditions: A line has been fully typed with no errors
+  * Postconditions: A modal appears and can be closed via an “x” at the top right
+  * Steps:
+    * User starts a Level
+    * User goes to that Level’s typing screen
+    * User types a full line containing no errors
+      * The site will automatically have a “(?)” appear at the end of this line
+    * User clicks the “(?)” symbol
+    * Modal appears with the sought after comment
+      * Modal can be closed via an “x” at its top right
+  * Extensions: None (local javascript will be ran with no communication with the SQL or Express servers)
+  * Exceptions: None (level data, including comments, are stored with local javascript)

 Stretch Goals:
 - “Profile” for a particular user that other users can view